kgsensei/BlooketHack/README.md

 - Kick all players from a game
 - Flood the game with bots

-Please put suggestions in my [Discord Server](https://discord.gg/s3QhtYJ5qH).
+Please put suggestions in kgsensei's [Discord Server](https://discord.gg/s3QhtYJ5qH).

 ## How To Use
 - 1. First you must download python 3.7, you can do that from [This Link](https://www.python.org/downloads/release/python-377/).